Lacto-fermented ginger ale

 1 qt. filtered water (do not use water that has chlorine as it will kill the good bacteria)

 Mix all of the ingredients in a glass jar or bottle.
 Cap it and let it sit at room temperature for 3-7 days.
 Fermentation times vary according to temperature so keep checking and taste test often.
 The warmer the air, the quicker the ferment.
 The longer the ferment sits, the less sugar is present as the bacteria digest it.
 If you don't have a fermentation cap, make sure that you burp your soda every day so the gas doesn't build up--this can make a big mess or a dangerous explosion.
-I sometimes cover the top of my bottle with a washcloth and rubber band.
+I sometimes cover the top of my bottle with a washcloth or paper towel and rubber band.
 Once the soda is to your liking, store it in the refrigerator.